soheyldaliraan/instagram_follower_bot_remover/README.md

 ### Does this script work?

 You can checkout algorithm precision in the following table.
-Results are dervied from running scripts on [my personal Instagram Account](https://instagram.com/soheyl_daliraan)
+Results are dervied from running scripts on [My personal Instagram Account](https://instagram.com/soheyl_daliraan)

 Algorithm | Precision
 ------------ | -------------